 Awards & Media

-Aleida is an attorney, true crime writer, and legal analyst of criminal cases.
-She has appeared as an expert on true crime shows and network news, provided legal commentary on high-profile criminal trials, and been honored for her award-winning stories.
+Aleida is an attorney, award-winning true crime writer, and legal analyst of criminal cases.
+She has appeared as an expert on true crime shows and provided legal analysis on high-profile criminal trials on Court TV, the Law & Crime Trial Network, Fox 5 News, ABC 10 News, and KUSI News.

 A Deadly Crash: The Richard Sepolio Trial

-Aleida appeared on the national true crime reality series Snapped, which profiles the riveting true stories of individuals accused of shocking crimes.
+A national true crime reality series which profiles the riveting true stories of individuals accused of shocking crimes.

 A contentious divorce and custody battle lands one father in the crosshairs of a sniper.